arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 ### Missing defconfig

 So, the U-Boot source code was missing any defconfig resembling tx3-mini, f%#@!
-But after navigating the source for a while I found a board that sounds a lot like mine!
+But after navigating the source for a while I found a board that sounded a lot like mine!

 ![The P212](/images/posts/mainline-linux-on-tx3-mini/p212.gif#img-center)

 The P212 has Amlogic S905X chipset which is a little different from the TX3 Mini's S905W.
 Now, it's been a few months on and off that I've worked on this so I don't remember exactly what steps I took to figure out that TX3 Mini is referenced from P281, but I did!

-I simply made a copy of all the files for p212 and renamed them to p281, most importantly to make `CONFIG_DEFAULT_DEVICE_TREE` equal `meson-gxl-s905w-p281` as its [dtb][3] is upstream and will therefor ship with distros.
+I simply made a copy of all the files for P212 and renamed them to P281, most importantly to make `CONFIG_DEFAULT_DEVICE_TREE` equal `meson-gxl-s905w-p281` as its [dtb][3] is upstream and will therefor ship with distros.
 No need to compile a dtb manually!
 I have a [fork of U-Boot][4] that includes this on branches called `<version>-tx3-mini`.

 With that done we can simply run:
 ```bash